Virtual Accounting

 4. What was the TCS rate on sale of goods before it was removed?

-6. How did TCS interact with TDS under Section 194Q earlier?
+6. How did TCS interact with TDS under Section 194Q?

 7. Do businesses need to update their ERP or billing systems?